- Applying to study

 Can I use a Course variation application instead of applying through MySR?

 No, course variation applications are used to 'vary' your course.
-If you want to transfer to a new course entirely you need to apply to transfer via MySR.
+If you want to transfer to a new course entirely you need to complete an application form via UAC or Western's Direct Portal for the course you wish to study.
 The exception are those students who are graduating and have been directed by staff to fill out the Course variation application or those transferring from a combined degree into a single degree.
-If you are eligible to apply to transfer online via MySR, we will not process your transfer request via a Course variation form.
+If you are eligible to apply for the new course via UAC or Western's Direct Portal, we will not process your transfer request via a Course variation form.

 Who is the Director of Academic Program for the course I want to transfer to?